 Robust on soft conditions

-Due to functional requirements and architectural and landscape considerations, the buildings, located on soft ground conditions, vary in height and planar shape – some are high-rise buildings, without basements and exceeding China’s code limits, and some require attenuation of low vibration to varying degrees.
+The campus is located in one of the areas in South China with soft ground conditions.
+Due to functional requirements and architectural and landscape considerations, the buildings vary in height and planar shape – some are high-rise buildings, without basements and exceeding China’s code limits, and some require attenuation of low vibration to varying degrees.

 Our geotechnical experts thoroughly studied and addressed a range of scenarios of compression, anti-uplift, horizontal resistance for foundations and a variety of combinations as well as differential settlement issues.
 As a result, the foundation design has fully satisfied the complex functions of the campus and the critical construction programme.